sumitdhyani/buffered_io/docs/TECHNICAL_DETAILS.md

 So, next time you’re tackling a performance-critical I/O problem in C++, give these classes a spin.
 Experiment with buffer sizes, test them against your own workloads, and share your results with the community.
 Happy coding!

+## See also:
+For Asynchronous interface, see classes "AsyncIOReadBuffer" and "AsyncIOWriteBuffer" defined in the file src/AsyncSmartBuffer.hpp

 ## Limitations/shortfalls to consider:
 -   Error Handling:
     -   They don’t handle I/O errors natively—you’d need a wrapper or additional logic for robustness.The client code functions has to kake care if the IOInterface throws/returns errors.